signal18/replication-manager/README.md

 #### Command line switchover

-Run replication-manager in switchover mode with master host db1 and slaves db2 and db3:
+Trigger replication-manager client to perform a switchover

-`replication-manager switchover --hosts=db1,db2,db3 --user=root --rpluser=replicator --interactive`
+`replication-manager switchover --cluster=test_cluster`

 #### Command line failover

-Run replication-manager in non-interactive failover mode, using full host and port syntax, using root login for management and repl login for replication switchover, with failover scripts and added verbosity.
-Accept a maximum slave delay of 15 seconds before performing switchover:
+Trigger replication-manager in non-interactive to perform a failover ,

-`replication-manager failover --hosts=db1:3306,db2:3306,db3:3306 --user=root:pass --rpluser=repl:pass --pre-failover-script="/usr/local/bin/vipdown.sh" -post-failover-script="/usr/local/bin/vipup.sh" --verbose --maxdelay=15`
+`replication-manager failover --cluster="test_cluster"`

 #### Command line bootstrap

-With some already exiting database nodes but no replication  setup replication-manager enable you to init the replication on various topology master-slave | master-slave-no-gtid | maxscale-binlog | multi-master | multi-tier-slave
+With some already exiting database nodes but no replication setup in place replication-manager enable you to init the replication on various topology master-slave | master-slave-no-gtid | maxscale-binlog | multi-master | multi-tier-slave

-`replication-manager --config-group=cluster_test_3_nodes bootstrap --clean-all --topology="multi-tier-slave"`
+`replication-manager --cluster="cluster_test_3_nodes" bootstrap --clean-all --topology="multi-tier-slave"`

 #### Command line monitor

-Start replication-manager in console mode to monitor the cluster:
+Start replication-manager in console mode to visualize and perform actions on all or one cluster:

-`replication-manager monitor --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass`
+`replication-manager client`

 ![mrmconsole](https://cloud.githubusercontent.com/assets/971260/16738035/45f2bbf2-4794-11e6-8286-65f9a3179e31.png)